lalosp/exercise-tracker/notes/notes.md

 Unix timestamp: 4 bytes		Random value: 5 bytes		Count: 3 bytes

 MongoDB handles it but I can write them myself; they only have to be unique.

+# React

+- It lets you compose large and complex user interfaces from small and isolated pieces of code called components.
+- Components tell React what we want to see on the screen.
+- When data changes React will update our components.
+- A React component takes in a parameters named 'props' and returns a hierarchy of views to display through the render method.
+- It uses JSX which is converted into HTML when it goes through preprocessing.
+- JSX comes with the power of JavaScript within braces.
+- Instead of class it uses className.